Neural Architecture Search for Energy Efficient Always-on Audio Models: Optimization Criteria

-Figure~\ref{fig:flops_vs_energy} shows that a network with a FLOPs count of 10 million might use between 0.6~mJ per inference to 1.5~mJ per inference.
-This agrees what what several authors have reported that the FLOPs count is a poor proxy for energy usage on device, likely due to memory access not being accounted for in the FLOPs count~\cite{Yang18}.
+Other papers have used FLOPs (total number of floating point operations of the unquantized model) or inference time (latency) to approximate energy usage~\citep{bib14, bib18}.
+We discuss the drawbacks to these approaches.
+Figure~\ref{fig:flops_vs_energy} shows that a network with a FLOP count of 10 million might use between 0.6~mJ per inference to 1.5~mJ per inference.
+This agrees with what several authors have reported that the FLOPs count is a poor proxy for energy usage on-device, likely due to memory access not being accounted for in the FLOPs count~\citep{bib19}.

-Another approach to approximate energy usage is to consider the inference time of each network (sometimes called latency).
 We find the correlation between the average inference time and the average energy per inference (which is simply the average inference time multiplied by the average power) is 0.989 over our search space (Figure~\ref{fig:flops_vs_energy}).
 Despite the good correlation, an average inference time of 0.85 ms could mean between 1.03 to 1.30 mJ per inference.
-The large spread of energy usage has do with the fact that the average power draw for each network in the search space is not the same, perhaps because some models use parallelism differently.
-Thereby, in the same unit of time, the CPU may work to a different level of its full capacity due to different degrees of parallel instructions.
+This variation in energy usage is caused by variation in power draw between small architectural changes.
+We think these changes have an outsized influence to energy usage because of different parallelism and CPU cache optimisations.
+Thereby, in the same unit of time, the CPU may work to a different level of its full capacity due to different degrees of vectorized instructions.
+Note, the inference time of each network is also sometimes referred to as the latency of the model in computer vision NAS literature.